Monday, February 22, 2010

 B: “Når du é blant dine venner / Og din trillande latter smelte min hud / Og du late som du aldri har sett meg / Du é som en fjern og kjølig gud / Ingen må se det, bare du og eg vett det” – how can anyone add to that?
 The honesty is almost overwhelming.

 A: Glorious vocals, and the music is just so perfect.
-Quite possibly Norway’s best ever entry, and one of the strongest in Eurovision history if you ask me.
+One of Norway’s best ever entries, and one of the strongest in the contest

 V: Cripes, not nearly the performance I was hoping for.
 For a start, what else do you have backing vocalists for if not to provide harmonies without the lead having to carry them?
 And this, of all songs, is not one you encourage the audience to clap along to.
 The first minute is bliss, but after that the frown lines pile on top of one another at an alarming rate :(